abedurftig/model-validator/README.md

-# app-seed
+# model-validator
-A seed for a JavaScript based web application
+A validator for a JavaScript model